 3. Whose-What? game

 Fun games can help toddlers pick new words faster and remember them better.
 In this game, collect pictures of everyone in the house.
 Gather personal items belonging to each of these individuals in a box.
 Keep the box and pictures pile in front of the child.
 Choose any one item from the box and ask the child, “Whose (item name) is it?”
-Ask the child to select the photograph of the person it belongs to and encourage them to say the person’s name a loud.
+Ask the child to select the photograph of the person it belongs to and encourage them to say the person’s name out loud.

 4. Follow the leader